-If you’re wondering what an agriturismo is, don’t worry.
+If you’re wondering what an Italian agriturismo is, don’t worry.
 You’re in good company.
-I had no idea the word even existed before our trip to Italy this summer.
+I had no idea they even existed before our trip to Italy this summer.
 In fact, it wasn’t until I stayed in one that I gained a good understanding of what they are and how they can take your Italian vacation to the next level.

 Our hosts, Deb and Massi of Italy Unfiltered and Massi the Driver, arranged for us to stay at the Roccat winery agriturismo business.
 Beautiful flowers greeted us outside the front door, a sample of the warm hospitality we were about to experience.

 The family renovated an old barn on their property into a six room bed and breakfast in the year 2000.
 Each is clean, comfortable and has a private bath with toiletries provided.
 Breakfast, served in a charming, sunlit room is simply wonderful.
-They serve locally made jams, as well as meats and dairy products from nearby farms.
-There are cereals, as well, along with baked goods from a local bakery.
-My favorite was a wonderful cake.
-I had two pieces each morning.
-Don’t judge.
-If you tried it, you would, too.
+They serve locally made jams as well as meats and dairy products from nearby farms.
+There are cereals along with baked goods from a local bakery.
+My favorite choice was a wonderful spice cake.
+In fact, I had two pieces each morning.
+Please don’t judge.

 The rooms provide a cultural experience you won’t get if you stay in a chain hotel, and we liked that.
 Be aware, though, that the air conditioning is to Italian standards, meaning it doesn’t cool the room as much as Americans might be accustomed to.
 Also, like most places in Italy, washcloths are not provided, so if you typically use one you might want to pack one in your bag.

 What was great about staying at the agriturismo is that after breakfast, we went out the back door and were in the middle of the winery.
 The morning of our second day there, we met the wine maker, Clemente, and walked about 20 steps to the area where they produce and bottle the wines.